junxit/us-congress-bills-114/bill.md

 The purposes of this Act are—

-- **(1)** to authorize, direct, expedite and facilitate the land exchange set forth herein; and
+- **(1)** to authorize, direct, expedite, and facilitate the land exchange set forth herein; and
-- **(2)** to promote enhanced public outdoor recreational and natural resource conservation opportunities in the Pike National Forest near Pikes Peak, Colorado via acquisition of the non-Federal land and trail easement.
+- **(2)** to promote enhanced public outdoor recreational and natural resource conservation opportunities in the Pike National Forest near Pikes Peak, Colorado, via acquisition of the non-Federal land and trail easement.

 ## § 3.
 Definitions